 Under the current COVID-19 circumstances we are fully aware that parents of girls looking to apply to the school for admission next year are likely to be anxious about the academic provision their daughter may be getting at the moment.
 Please be reassured that this will be taken into consideration when we set and mark the assessment papers.

 We will keep you regularly updated with where we are in the process, what happens next and how your daughter is getting on.
 We hope you will find all necessary information here, but please email firstname.lastname@example.org if you have any questions at all.

-Admission to the Sixth Form is by examination and interview in November prior to entry the following September.
+Admission to the Sixth Form is by examination and interview in October/November prior to entry the following September.
 All girls will take entrance papers in the four subjects they propose to study at A level.
-Each paper lasts 45 minutes.
+Each paper lasts 45 minutes and details are given at the bottom this page on how to prepare for the individual subject papers.
 Successful girls will then have an interview with a Sixth Form tutor.

-We expect all our Sixth Form applicants to achieve at least 8 GCSEs at A* and A. If successful, you will receive an offer with details of the GCSE grades that you need to achieve.
+We expect all our Sixth Form applicants to achieve at least 8 GCSEs at Grade 7 (A).
+If successful, you will receive an offer with details of the GCSE grades that you need to achieve.

 Please see pages 18 and 19 of our Admissions Booklet for full details of 16+ entry, and please click here to view our Sixth Form prospectus, for details of Sixth Form life, the opportunities on offer and the A level subjects you can study.

 For September 2021 entry girls should have a date of birth that falls between 1 September 2004 and 31 August 2005.
 Registrations are now open, please click here to register.

 KEY DATES FOR 16+ (YEAR 12) ENTRANCE SEPTEMBER 2021